Skip to content

 Constructor function init()

 On deployment of the contract, the constructor function init() is run.
+Unlike contract parameters, it performs a delayed initialization of the contract data, setting the values of persistent state variables on-chain.

 If a contract has any persistent state variables without default values specified, it must initialize them in this function.